thinktecture/Thinktecture.Blazor/src/Thinktecture.Blazor.FileHandling/README.md

 To access the launch parameters during runtime, call the `SetConsumerAsync()` method.
 This method takes an action that is immediately called with the `LaunchParams`.
-This object has a `Files` property that currently directly contains a list of `IJSObjectReference`s for the files.
+This object has a `Files` property that currently directly contains a list of `FileSystemFileHandle`s for the files.
-These object references point to `FileSystemFileHandle` objects in JavaScript.
-To get the binary contents of the files, call the `getFile()` method on the `FileSystemFileHandle`.
+To get the binary contents of the files, call the `GetFileAsync()` method on the `FileSystemFileHandle`.
-This returns the JavaScript `File` object that offers methods like `text()` and `arrayBuffer()` to retrieve the file's contents ([File API](https://developer.mozilla.org/en-US/docs/Web/API/File)).
+This returns a `File` object that offers methods like `TextAsync()` and `ArrayBufferAsync()` to retrieve the file's contents in different formats.

 ```csharp
 var isSupported = await fileHandlingService.IsSupportedAsync();